3d12/breckwahpchessorg-website/src/privacy-policy.md

 To contact Breckenridge Wahpeton Chess with any questions about these rights, or in order to exercise these rights, you may contact us via email at [gdpr@breckwahpchess.org](mailto:gdpr@breckwahpchess.org)

-#### Contact and Complaints
+#### Contact and Concerns

 To contact us, you may submit a request via our contact form ([link here](/contact)), or email us directly at [breckwahpchess@gmail.com](mailto:breckwahpchess@gmail.com).
 We have also included contact information in the footer, which displays at the bottom of every page on this website.

-We will make a good faith effort to address and remediate any complaints, given that they are provided in a constructive manner.
-Please refrain from submitting complaints with abusive or violent language.
+We will make a good faith effort to address and remediate any concerns, given that they are provided in a constructive manner.
+Please refrain from submitting concerns with abusive or violent language.